Self-Complexity

 “I still love my dad,” the young woman tearfully proclaimed after learning he murdered her mom twenty years earlier.
 From all accounts, the convicted suspect of this heinous crime loved his children.
 His dark secret was hidden for a couple decades before his gruesome crime was discovered.
 This young woman exhibited great maturity in her ability to accept two very conflicting images of her dad.
 We are complex.
 We can be loving in one environment, spiteful and mean in another.
 Self complexity creates wiggle room for subjective interpretations of self.
 Sometimes this is beneficial; other times harmful

 Most of us struggle with processing the conflicting traits in others and ourselves.
 When we don’t like a single aspect of someone, we assume they are ‘bad’ in all aspects.
 A common psychological response is to deny or reject conflicting information.
-Unlike the previous cited mature example of complex and difficult acceptance, we often experience denial.
+Unlike the previous cited mature example of complex and difficult acceptance, we often react to self-complexity with denial.
 Mothers often proclaimed in response to criminal accusations against a child, “I know my son.
 There is no way he committed this crime.”

 Our inability to accept human complexity limits and taints judgements.